codefellows/seattle-201d6/week-1/class-05/README.md

 ## User Stories (Stretch)
  - As a developer, I want my site to look more professional, so my users will enjoy their experience (hint: Add more CSS styling to make more pretty)
+ - As a developer, I want to include images in my game, when the user guesses correctly, so that the game is more informative and fun.

 ## Helpful Resources
 - [**Supporting Information**](support.md)